headforwards-spd/headforwards-website/src/pages/info-pages/forward-thinking-software.md

     isTwoColumns: false
     content:
       - type: markdown-component
-        text: >-
+        text: "We ensure clients get the right mix of quality and value for money, offering a co-created dedicated team or teams, standalone projects – such as a proof of concept – and consultancy services. \

-          ## How we work
+          Headforwards was founded on the belief that clients are short-changed by traditional software outsource companies – mainly due to the ‘on-the-bench’ model of outsourcing.
+We believe great software is built by great teams.
+We believe in people over process and build all our teams based on each job’s specific needs.  \r  \r

-          Our Agile approach to software development brings value to your business from the start.
+          \r

-          We work to understand your business context and define projects around your objectives.
-Depending on your needs, our teams may be augmented with temporary developer resource or product, technical and facilitation consultancy.
-This flexibility can assist in rapid team creation and - in turn - rapid project starts.
+          We believe all software deserve to be treated this way, irrespective of project size or roadmap.  "

-          Headforwards believes that great software is built by great teams.
-We believe in people over process and build our teams based on each job’s specific needs to make sure our clients get the right product.
+      - type: quote-component

-          We believe that all software deserves to be treated this way, irrespective of size of project or roadmap.
+        quote: It’s all about getting the right team on to the project.
+We’ll always work with our clients to co-create the right model for their needs.
-  - type: images-component
+        name: Toby Parkins
-    imageOne: /uploads/headforwards-10.jpg
+        jobTitle: Director & Co-Founder
-    imageTwo: /uploads/team-5.jpg
+        profilePic: /uploads/toby-parkins.png
-    flip: true
+    title: Headforwards builds custom software that brings real business value.
   - type: image-copy-component
     isRightImage: false
     isPostit: false